 Campaigns and Ad Groups

 A Google Ads account is split into Campaigns, which are broken further down into Ad Groups, which are again broken down into Ads.
-You can have multiple Campaigns and multiple Ad Groups depending on your requirements and strategy.
+You can have multiple of each depending on your requirements and strategy.

 Campaigns

-A Campaign is where you set your budget and apply settings that will be relevant to all the Ad Sets in that Campaign.
+The Campaign level is where you set your budget and apply settings that will be relevant to all the Ad Groups in that Campaign.
 The settings include such things as location (where your ad will show up), language, ad type, and device targeting (which devices your ads are shown on).

 This is where you adjust your settings with a focus on your overall advertising goal and the actions you want customers to take.